-With mesmerizing views and amazing sunsets, Grace Santorini frequents the “best hotels of the world” lists like no other hotel.
+With mesmerizing views and amazing sunsets, Grace Hotel Santorini, Auberge Resorts Collection frequents the “best hotels of the world” lists like no other hotel.
 But only as we came to visit here we realized that location is only half the story.

 As we stepped down to the reception terrace, we felt special from the first moments.
 Beginning with a sincerely warm greeting, glasses of champagne as welcome drinks, we spent some time chatting with the hotel manager and then were shown around the entire hotel, all the way to the stunning infinity pool.
 The host, who led us along, explaining facilities, had set the tone for the entire stay.
 He was friendly, professional, engaged and above all, committed to ensuring we are well taken care of.

 Soon we were shown to our suite, which had a large private terrace, with a plunge pool offering glorious panoramic views over the caldera.
 Inside, it had all the modern luxuries, kingsize bed, crisp linens, goose-down summer duvets, and the latest technology.
 A particularly nice touch was an email we received before arriving, with a pillow and scents menu — and we were glad to see that our picks were all arranged and waiting for us in the room.